CS-DS-125/125book/py4e_rst/15-database.rst

 it exists.
 This pattern is simply to allow us to run the same program to create the ``Tracks`` table over and over again without causing an error.
-Note that the ``DROP TABLE`` command deletes the table and all of its contents from the database (i.e., there is no “undo”).
+Note that the ``DROP TABLE`` command deletes the table and all of its contents from the database (i.e., there is no "undo").

 .. code:: python